Complex Family Planning Team

 Katharine White, MD MPH: katharine.white@bmc.org

-Dr. White (she/her/s) is the Vice Chair of Academics in the Department of OBGYN at Boston Medical Center and is an Associate Professor at the Boston University School of Medicine.
+Dr. White (she/her/s) is the Department Chair of OBGYN at Boston Medical Center and is an Associate Professor at the Boston University School of Medicine.
 She completed her residency in OBGYN at Baystate Medical Center, and her Fellowship in Family Planning at Columbia University (where she also received her masters of public health).
 Dr. White is active in multiple research studies in various areas of contraception and abortion.
-She is the principal investigator for the Partners In Contracpetive Choice and Knowledge (PICCK) program, to improve contraceptive access and quality across Massachusetts birth hospitals.
+She is the principal investigator for the Partners In Contraceptive Choice and Knowledge (PICCK) program, to improve contraceptive access and quality across Massachusetts birth hospitals.
 She frequently lectures locally and nationally on topics related to reproductive health.
 Dr. White has published two books with Mayo Clinic Press, Your Guide to Miscarriage and Pregnancy Loss (10/2021) and Your Sexual Health (05/2022).
 She is also on the advisory board for Women’s Health magazine.